 Seattle Glassblowing Studio, Seattle

-Founded by Cliff Goodman, Seattle Glassblowing Studio is a public access studio where visitors are welcome to visit the hot shop or check out their retail gallery to shop for artwork, jewelry, and home decor from over 80 Pacific Northwest artists like Nao Yamamoto and Tegan Hamilton.
-You can even browse for pieces that were made at the studio.
-They also have live glassblowing on select days of the Belltown Art Walk.
-For a hands-on experience, make an appointment to join a beginner-friendly glassblowing experience.
+Founded by Cliff Goodman, Seattle Glassblowing Studio is a public-access studio where visitors can stop by the hot shop or browse artwork, jewelry, and home decor from more than 80 Pacific Northwest artists like Nao Yamamoto.
+For a hands-on experience, make an appointment to join a beginner-friendly glassblowing class.

 Schack Art Center, Everett